EMXC-Skiing/massnordic-web/index.md

 # The Mass Nordic Program

-The Massachusetts Nordic Program, known as Mass Nordic, promotes cross-country ski racing and development of junior athletes in Massachusetts.
+The Massachusetts Nordic Program, known as Mass Nordic, is an umbrella organization bringing together athletes, coaches, and clubs to support junior cross-country ski racing across the state.
-Each March, Team Mass competes against some of the best skiers in New England at the NENSA Eastern U16 Championships and the NENSA Eastern High School (EHS) Championships.
-Athletes earn their place on Team Mass by racing in the annual Mass Nordic Cup and collecting qualifying points from high school and club races throughout the season.
+Our goal is to make high-quality racing and training accessible to all Massachusetts high school skiers, while also preparing Team MA to compete at the Eastern High School and U16 Championships each March.
+Through the annual MA Nordic Cup and the MA Ranking List, we provide fair, statewide racing opportunities for all high school–aged skiers and set a clear pathway for team selection.
+We also organize the Team MA trips to EHS and U16s and work closely with NENSA and community partners to strengthen racing and development opportunities across the state.

-## 2026 Mass Nordic Cup
+## 2026 MA Nordic Cup

-The 2026 Mass Nordic Cup will be held Jan.
+The 2026 MA Nordic Cup will be held Jan.
 25, 2026, at Prospect Mountain in Woodford, VT.
 [Register on SkiReg](https://www.skireg.com/massachusetts-nordic-program-u16-eastern-high-school-qualifier) starting Dec.
 1.

 ## Championship Events